 The graph attached clearly demonstrates the risk/reward behavior of each asset class versus the liability line.
-Asset allocation would be wise to separate Beta from Alpha assets and Retired Lives from Active Lives.
+Asset allocation would be wise to separate liability Beta from liability Alpha assets and Retired Lives from Active Lives.
 The goal is to become fully funded in a cost-efficient manner with reduced risk over the future.
-Keep in mind that the no-risk portfolio is a Liability Index Fund that matches the liability cash flows for the term structure it is funding (e.g. Retired Lives).
+Keep in mind that the risk free portfolio is a Liability Index Fund that matches the liability cash flows for the term structure it is funding...
+Retired lives.
 Our Liability Beta Portfolio (LBP) is a Liability Index Fund that cash flow matches each benefit payment with certainty and should be the core portfolio of any liability driven objective.
-Since Retired Lives are the most certain and imminent liabilities, it would be wise to use the cash and bond allocation to fund Retired Lives for as far out as the allocation can fund.
+Since Retired Lives are the most certain and imminent liabilities, it would be wise to use the cash + bond allocation to fund net Retired Lives for as far out as the allocation can fund.
 Since contributions are the initial source to fund benefits, the LBP would be funding net Retired Lives.
-As the funded status improves, asset allocation should respond and transfer assets from the Alpha side (risky or growth assets) to the Beta side...
+As the funded status improves, asset allocation should respond and transfer assets from the Alpha side (risky assets) to the Beta side ...
 Portable Alpha.
-Had pensions responded to their surplus funded status in the 1990s this way there would be no pension crisis today because responsive asset allocation would have transferred this surplus to bonds cash flow matched to liabilities thereby eliminating the volatility of the funded status and contribution costs.
+Had pensions responded to their surplus funded status in the 1990s with a Portable Alpha discipline there would be no pension crisis today because responsive asset allocation would have transferred this surplus to bonds cash flow matched to liabilities thereby eliminating the volatility of the funded status and stabilizing reduced contribution costs.
 In Las Vegas, one should always take chips off the table when they are winning.
-Why should that strategy be different for pension management?

-The LBP should be a key part of the asset allocation process as the core portfolio to secure liability benefits chronologically and as a parking lot for overvalued asset classes (risk neutral strategy).
-If an asset class is overvalued, don't go to cash (too risky) ... transfer these assets to the LBP and be risk neutral.
-When the overvalued asset class is back in line then transfer back from the LBP to the Alpha asset class.
+The LBP should be a key part of the asset allocation process as the core portfolio to secure net liability benefits chronologically and as a parking lot for overvalued asset classes (risk neutral).
+If an asset class is overvalued, don't go to cash (too risky) ... transfer these assets to the LBP and be liability risk neutral.
+When the overvalued asset class is back in line then transfer those assets back from the LBP to the Alpha asset classes.
 The Liability Beta Portfolio is a key component in any dynamic or responsive asset allocation modeling.